 Springfield is a medium-sized town located in the state of Virginia.
 With a population of 32,053 people and 24 constituent neighborhoods, Springfield is the 32nd largest community in Virginia.

 Springfield home prices are not only among the most expensive in Virginia, but Springfield real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Springfield is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Springfield who work in office and administrative support (11.49%), management occupations (10.39%), and sales jobs (9.32%).
+Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Springfield is a town of service providers, professionals, and managers.
+There are especially a lot of people living in Springfield who work in management occupations (11.05%), food service (9.08%), and office and administrative support (8.82%).

 Also of interest is that Springfield has more people living here who work in computers and math than 95% of the places in the US.

 Springfield is an extremely ethnically-diverse town.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Asian.
 Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.94% of the town’s residents.
-Important ancestries of people in Springfield include Irish, English, Ethiopian, and Italian.
+People of Hispanic or Latino origin account for 23.05% of the town’s residents.
+Important ancestries of people in Springfield include German, Irish, English, Ethiopian, and Afghan.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Spanish and Vietnamese.